-America's Children: Key National Indicators of Well-Being, 2001 is similar to last year's report in both format and content.
-While most of the indicators presented last year are included and updated, the Forum has worked to improve the report in a number of important ways.
+America's Children: Key National Indicators of Well-Being, 2002 is similar to last year's report in both format and content.
+While most of the indicators presented last year have been included and updated, the Forum has worked to improve the report in a number of important ways.
 Some changes reflect improvements in the availability of data for certain key indicators.
 Some changes clarify the concept being measured or expand the indicator substantively.
-This year, there is a new regular indicator on academic coursetaking in high school and two new special features describing asthma and youth employment.
+This year, improvements were made to the child care measure and the food security indicator.
+In addition, the special feature, children of at least one foreignborn parent, is being introduced and will subsequently be presented as a regular background measure in the Population and Family Characteristics section in future reports.
 The changes reflect the many helpful comments and suggestions for improvements that were received from readers and users of the previous reports.